Want to opt outside, but aren’t sure where to go? What about Anacortes?

 I rarely ever walk the paved loop, as I prefer to hike the trails.
 The trails are noted by number not route, which can get confusing if you don’t have a map (download a map here).
 My go-to hike follows 521 to 520 to 508 to 510 to 513, and I take 516 back to the parking lot.
 It takes 45 minutes to an hour.
 To download a copy of my route on this popular Anacortes hike, click here.

 For a paved, yet steep walk, take the 2.25-mile loop that curves through the park.
 Green Point, a grassy area on the northwestern tip, is easily accessed from the paved road and a good place to watch boat activity or climb on the shoreline rocks near West Beach.

 Viewpoint areas in the park include Burrows Channel Viewpoint, Green Point and Juniper Point, which is on the trail I regularly take.
 The stop at Juniper Point has a bench to sit and watch the boats cruising in Rosario Strait.
 The islands in the distance the San Juan Islands.

 To get here, follow Hwy.
 20 past the ferry, continue down Sunset Ave. to the large parking lot at the end.
 There is also beach access, restrooms, and a playground.

 To park, follow the road for a bit.
 Once you pass a house on the left, there will be a slight bend in the road with a long gravel area for parking.
 There is no parking or park fee.

 In the above video, the hill with the radio towers on the top is Mt.
 Erie.
-At 1,273 feet, it is the highest point on Fidalgo Island.
-It also has a road that leads to the top with a handful of viewing areas.
+At 1,273 feet, it is the highest point on Fidalgo Island and therefore the toughest hike on Fidalgo Island.
+It also has a road that leads to the peak with a handful of viewing areas.

-Travel tip: Be sure to download the Whistle Lake map to your phone or a printed version as the trails are marked by numbers.
+Travel tip: Be sure to download the Whistle Lake map to your phone or a printed version as numbers mark the trails.